Python

 ☝🏻 Remember to include --user.
 By default, pip tries to install to the system Python installation path, which will not work.

-πŸ’‘ See the the Python documentation pages for each Python environment as there might be some environment-specific instructions.
+💡 See the Docs CSC pages for each Python module for more details, as there may be some environment-specific instructions.

 Example: Installing a simple package with pip